-A lack of productivity on site is one of the most frustrating issues facing the construction industry today.
+A lack of productivity onsite is one of the most frustrating issues facing the construction industry today.
 Think about the hours and hours you spend in a single day with no choice but to sit around and wait.
-Historically, this issue has been largely neglected in the industry with “up to 66% of the day on a construction site dedicated to anything but actual building work” (GenieBelt).
+Historically, this issue has been largely neglected in the industry with “up to 66% of the day on a construction site dedicated to anything but actual building work” (LetsBuild).
 An inefficient jobsite means that your project deadlines won’t be met.
 This directly affects your bottom line as more funding is required to pay for additional labor.

 Dexter Construction, the largest civil contractor in Atlantic Canada, turned to wireless maturity sensors to test concrete strength onsite and reduce their reliance on third-party labs.
 During the construction of a large wharf, extreme temperature fluctuations meant that the team had to finish the project before the quality of their structure could be affected.
 They used 80 sensors in total, embedding three devices per ten-foot wall.
 This helped them accurately track concrete curing as the project progressed.

-Cylinder break tests were used solely on day twenty-eight to confirm 90%+ strength results for acceptance purposes.
+Concrete compressive strength tests were used solely on day twenty-eight to confirm 90%+ strength results for acceptance purposes.
 This eliminated the extra costs of having a consultant visit the jobsite to test cylinder specimens on day-three or day-seven.
 “Typically, we have three field-cured cylinders, and now, we only have one—every second or third pour,” stated Dexter Construction Quality Control General Manager, Sheldon Roach.
 As a result, the team was able to save two days per pour.

 Wireless maturity sensors allow you to monitor the strength of your concrete directly onsite, according to the maturity method, as per ASTM C1074.
-This method is the most commonly used approach to reduce or eliminate the number of break tests needed to measure the strength of your in-place concrete and still obtain accurate data.
+This method is the most commonly used approach to reduce or eliminate the number of concrete compressive strength break tests needed to measure the strength of your in-place concrete and still obtain accurate data.
 The sensors are fully embedded in the concrete (secured on the rebar) before pouring.
 Using a wireless connection, temperature and strength data is sent to your mobile device via an app and updated in real-time every 15 minutes.

 Ditching early and unnecessary break tests in order to get to the next steps in the construction process faster is the ultimate goal.
 With this method, not only will you meet your project deadlines, you will also save days in your schedule that would normally be spent waiting on lab results.

-Visit our SmartRock™ product page to learn more about how to improve productivity on your jobsite and shorten your schedule with wireless maturity sensors.
+Visit our SmartRock product page to learn more about how to improve productivity on your jobsite and shorten your schedule with wireless maturity sensors.